Skip to content

 return (Source & key).fetch1('data')

-Anti-pattern warning: Passing arguments that affect the computed result breaks reproducibility—all inputs should come from fetch calls inside make().
-If a parameter affects results, it should be stored in a lookup table and referenced via foreign key.
+Anti-pattern warning (contract rule 5): Passing arguments that affect the computed result breaks reproducibility—every result-affecting input must enter through a declared upstream table, not make_kwargs (see make() reproducibility contract, rule 5).
+If a parameter affects results, store it in a lookup table and reference it via foreign key.

 Acceptable use: Directives that don't affect results, such as: - verbose=True for logging - gpu_id=0 for device selection - n_workers=4 for parallelization